 3. Flutter vs react native performance

 React Native script you need a bridge to call Swift, Android, or Windows & Mac APIs with Flutter its dart so you don’t need that everything potentially would be native.
 This also solves the problem with the JS Ecosystem split between many different versions like Common JS, AMD.
-React Native developers face problems developing the hybrid apps, but for native apps, you won’t face any performance-related issues.
+React Native developers face problems developing hybrid apps, but for native apps, you won’t face any performance-related issues.
 It offers seamless performance in all standard cases and it is highly reliable.
-Flutter vs react native app size doesn’t really matter as memory issue is being solved while developing extensive apps an MB or 2 doesn’t make much because the libraries are heavy.
+Flutter vs react native app size doesn’t really matter as the memory issue is being solved while developing extensive apps an MB or 2 doesn’t make much because the libraries are heavy.

 4. User Interface (UI/UX)

-React Native app development requires to use third-party libraries since React Native does not have a UI components library of its own.
+React Native app development requires to use of third-party libraries since React Native does not have a UI components library of its own.
 We used native base components, which is an open-source UI components library.
 React Native Elements, Shoutem, and react native Material Design are other similar UI libraries that are available to the user.
 When comparing user Interfaces between React Native vs Flutter, React Native is similar to using HTML without any CSS framework.
 It is based more on the native components both for Android and iOS also better User Experience when a user taps into the operating system.

 Flutter’s Flat App does not have a UI components library of its own like React Native, it uses third-party libraries and components like Native Base, which is an open-source library that develops a layer on top of React Native that provides you with the basic set of UI components.
 There are three main UI libraries, Shoutem UI Components, React Native Elements, Native Base components.